David Bale: Early life and background

-Bale was born in South Africa to English parents.
-His father, Philip Bale, was a Royal Air Force pilot.
+Bale was born in South Africa.
+His father Philip Bale served as a Royal Air Force pilot.
 Bale grew up in England, Egypt and the Channel Islands.
-He worked as a commercial pilot and later ran a commuter airline in England.
+He initially pursued a career as a commercial pilot and later ran a commuter airline in England.
 His business activities included marketing imported jeans and skateboards.

 Career

 Bale was an activist for environmental and animal rights causes.
 He served as a board member of The Dian Fossey Gorilla Fund and the Ark Trust, which in 2002 became the Hollywood branch of the Humane Society of the United States.
 He also served as a board member for World Education, Inc., an international non-profit organisation known for its work in educational development, located in Boston, Massachusetts.

 Personal life

 Bale was married three times.
 His first marriage to Sandra Kreunen in South Africa ended in 1964 after she filed for divorce when he returned to England to visit his mother.
 His second marriage to Jenny James in England also ended in divorce.
-He had a daughter, Erin Bale Kreunen, from the first marriage, and three children from his second marriage: Louise, Sharon, and Christian, the last of whom became an actor.
+From his first marriage, he had a daughter and from his second marriage, he had three children including Christian Bale.

 On 3 September 2000, Bale married the feminist writer, journalist, and social-political activist Gloria Steinem.
 Their wedding in Oklahoma was a private ceremony at the home of her friend Wilma Mankiller, the first female Principal Chief of the Cherokee Nation.
 Bale had been facing deportation after overstaying his visa.
 Both Steinem and Bale denied that Bale's immigration status was the motivation for the marriage.

 Steinem had previously been critical of the institution of marriage, saying that "marriage was the model for slavery law in this country".
 She said of her change in attitude, 'I didn't change.
 Marriage changed.
 We spent 30 years in the United States changing the marriage laws.
 If I had married when I was supposed to get married, I would have lost my name, my legal residence, my credit rating, many of my civil rights.
 That's not true any more.
 It's possible to make an equal marriage'.